 How to apply

-It takes on average 19 days to process a new Council Tax Support claim.
-Claims can be processed quicker if the required evidence is supplied as soon as possible.
+It takes us on average 21 days to process a new Council Tax Support claim.
+This may be quicker if you provide all the evidence we need as soon as possible.

 How we make our decision

-The amount of Council Tax Support you can get is based on:
+The amount of Council Tax Support you can get is based on your:

 Changes to your circumstances